polimediaupv/paella/doc/faq.md

 ## What browsers are supported in Paella?

 Most HTML5 browsers should work with Paella.
-By default Paella tries to load the videos using the html5 video tag.
-If it fails it will use the .swf component to play that video, so Paella should work in any modern browser (through Flash).

-We test Paella in Chrome, Safari, Internet Explorer and Firefox.
+We test Paella in Chrome, Safari, Firefox, Edge (Chromium) and Opera.

 ## How works the XXX plugin?